stanfordmlgroup/Auto-Generate-WLs/README.md

 This will output the predictions to a `outputs/<model name>/<dataset name>/0` (the prediction path).
 ### 3. Generate predictions on the unlabeled dataset

-Download the MedSAM bounding-box checkpoint and/or the MedSAM point-prompt checkpoint [here](https://drive.google.com/drive/folders/1ETWmi4AiniJeWOt6HAsYgTjYv_fkgzoN) and place them in the folder `MedSAM/work_dir/MedSAM/`.Run the notebook `generate-masks.ipynb`, which will generate the weak labels and provide a visualization of the coarse labels, prompts, and weak labels.
+Download the MedSAM bounding-box checkpoint and/or the MedSAM point-prompt checkpoint [here](https://drive.google.com/drive/folders/1ETWmi4AiniJeWOt6HAsYgTjYv_fkgzoN) and place them in the folder `generate-weak-labels/MedSAM/work_dir/MedSAM/`.Run the notebook `generate-weak-labels/generate-masks.ipynb`, which will generate the weak labels and provide a visualization of the coarse labels, prompts, and weak labels.

 ### 4. Train a model on the augmented dataset